-The financial assets measured at fair value through other comprehensive income is measured at fair value on a recurring basis.
+The financial assets measured at fair value through other comprehensive income and the financial assets measured at fair value through profit or loss are measured at fair value on a recurring basis.
 The table below analyzes financial instruments that are measured at fair value subsequent to initial recognition, grouped into Levels 1 to 3 based on the degree to which the fair value is observable.
 The different levels have been defined as follows:

-- a) Level 1: quoted prices (unadjusted) in active markets for identified assets or liabilities. - b) Level 2: inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices). - c) Level 3: inputs for the assets or liabilities that are not based on observable market data (unobservable inputs).
+a) Level 1: quoted prices (unadjusted) in active markets for identified assets or liabilities.

+- b) Level 2: inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices). - c) Level 3: inputs for the assets or liabilities that are not based on observable market data (unobservable inputs).

-December 31, 2020
+December 31, 2022

-Fair V Value
+Fair Value

 Carrying amount Level 1 Level 2 Level 3 Total

-Financial assets measured at fair value through other comprehensive
+Financial assets at fair value

-income - non-current \$ 4,264 4,264 4,264
+through profit or loss \$ 42,100 42,100 42,100

-There were no transfers among fair value hierarchies for the years ended December 31, 2021 and 2020.
+There were no transfers among fair value hierarchies for the years ended December 31, 2022 and 2021.